mishamyrt/nuga-app/README.md

 ### Build

 Cross-compiling the application is not possible at this time.
 Therefore, full build is only possible on macOS.
-Native macOS build is built natively, Linux via x86 Docker container.
+A native build for macOS can be built on macs with Intel® and Apple Silicon™ processors , Linux version is built on either macOS (via Docker) or the amd64 version of Linux.

 For native builds, there are targets in the Makefile:

-* `build/Darwin` – To build macOS app (arm64, amd64)
+* `build/darwin` – To build macOS app (arm64, amd64)
-* `build/Linux` – To build Linux app binary (arm64, amd64)
+* `build/linux` – To build Linux app binary (arm64, amd64)

 The `build` command is a common alias for these commands and performs a build on the OS that is currently in use.